renanthera/simc-wiki/ExpansionOptions.md

 Battle for Azeroth introduces Azerite powers to specific item slots.
 Simulationcraft supports the specification of selected azerite powers for items, and the actor-level overriding of azerite powers.

  * **azerite_powers** (scope: item; default: empty) A new item option that takes a `/` or `:` delimited list of azerite power identifiers.
 Note that the simulator currently does not check whether the item is allowed to be azerite empowered.
 This is a conscious decision to give the users the most flexibility in how they want to express their azerite-related effects in an actor profile.
 This may change in the future if it turns out that we need to apply limitations to the valid set of items that can be empowered.
+You can also use the tokenized name of the azerite power as the identifier.
  * **azerite_level** (scope: item; default: 0) A new item option that specifies the azerite level of an item.
 Azerite level maps to an actual item level through a game table.
 Values from 1 to 300 are supported.
 Note that any item can be given an azerite level, not just the necklace in Battle for Azeroth.
  * **azerite_override** (scope: player; default: empty) An option that takes a list of `/` delimited azerite power override specifications.
 Each azerite power override is of the format `tokenized_power_name:ilevel` or `power_id:ilevel`.
 A special `ilevel` value of 0 will disable the azerite power for the actor, no matter the source (i.e., item, or other azerite power override specifications).
+You can also use the azerite power id as the name of the azerite power.
  * **disable_azerite** (scope: global; default: empty) An option that allows the user to disable some or all sources of azerite-related effects from the simulator.
 An option value `items` will disable azerite-related effects from item sources, and an option value `all` or `1` will disable all azerite-related effects (i.e., items and overrides) from the simulator.

 Additionally, the player expression `azerite.<tokenized_power_name>.enabled` will evaluate to `1` if the actor has the azerite power selected (through items or overrides).
 Otherwise the expression will evaluate to `0`.
 Player expression `azerite.<tokenized_power_name>.rank` evaluates to the number of items the actor has that has `<tokenized_power_name>` selected, or the number of overrides specified for the power..

+### Azerite-power and item specific options

+A number of azerite powers and items have characteristics that can be customized through expansion specific options.
+All of the following options are in the sim scope (i.e., global option that affects all actors in the profile).
+The following options are currently implemented.

+  * **jes_howler_allies** (scope: global; default: 0) The number of allies Jes' Howler trinket hits.
+Accepts values from 0 to 4.
+  * **secrets_of_the_deep_chance** (scope: global; default: 0.1) The chance to spawn a "rare" droplet (a void droplet).
+Accepts values from 0 to 1.
+  * **secrets_of_the_deep_collect_chance** (scope: global; default: 1.0) The chance that the actors will pick up the droplets.
+Accepts values from 0 to 1.
+  * **gutripper_default_rppm** (scope: global; default: 1.0) The proc chance of the Gutripper azerite power when the target has more than 30% health.

 ## Legion